Sick leave and employment

 From sick report to WIA application or termination of employment: we guide you through the entire process.
 You always know where you stand and what the next steps are.

-Protection against dismissal during illness
+Protection against dismissal during sick leave

 Settlement agreement